 “PRIDE OF THE AMERICAN SIDE”

-The Edmund Fitzgerald By Ronald Suchiu
+The Edmund Fitzgerald Painted By Ronald Suchiu

 The legend lives on from the Chippewa on down of the big lake they called “Gitche Gumee”.
 The lake, it is said, never gives up her dead when the skies of November turn gloomy.
 With a load of iron ore twenty-six thousand tons more than the Edmund Fitzgerald weighed empty, that good ship and true was a bone to be chewed when the “Gales of November” came early.
 The ship was the pride of the American side coming back from some mill in Wisconsin.
 As the big freighters go it was bigger than most with a crew and good captain well seasoned, concluding some terms with a couple of steel firms when they left fully loaded for Cleveland.
-And later that night when the ship’s bell rang, could it be the north wind they’s been feeling?
+And later that night when the ship’s bell rang, could it be the north wind they’ve been feeling?

-The wind in the wires made a tattletale sound and a wave broke over the railing.
+The wind in the wires made a tattletale sound And a wave broke over the railing.
 And every man knew as the captain did too “twas the witch of November come stealin”.
 The dawn came late and the breakfast had to wait when the Gales of November came slashin’.
 When afternoon came it was freezin’ rain in the face of a hurricane west wind.
 When supper time came the old cook came on deck saying, “Fellas, it’s too rough t’ feed ya.”
-At seven P.M. a main hatch way caved in; he said, “Fellas, it’s bin good t’ know ya!”
+At seven P.M. a main hatchway caved in; he said, “Fellas, it’s bin good t’ know ya!”
 The captain wired in he had water comin’ in and the good ship and crew was in peril.
 And later that night when its lights went outta sight came the wreck of the Edmund Fitzgerald.

 Does anyone know where the love of God goes when the waves turn the minutes to hours?
 The searchers all say they’d have made Whitefish Bay if they’d put fifteen more miles behind ‘er.
-They might have split up or they might have capsized; they may have broke deep and took water.
+They might have split up or they might have capsized; they may have broken deep and taken water.
 And all that remains is the faces and the names of the wives and the sons and the daughters.

-Lake Huron rolls, Superior sings in the rooms of her ice water mansion.
+Lake Huron rolls, Superior sings in the rooms of her ice-water mansion.
 Old Michigan steams like a young man’s dreams; her islands and bays are for sportsmen.
-And farther below lake Ontario takes in what Lake Erie can send her, and the iron boats go as the mariners all know with the Gales of November remembered.
+And farther below Lake Ontario takes in what Lake Erie can send her, and the iron boats go as the mariners all know with the Gales of November remembered.

-In a musty old hall in Detroit they prayed, in the “Maritime Sailors’ Cathedral”.
-The church bell chimed ’til it rang twenty nine times for each man on the Edmund Fitzgerald.
+In a musty old hall in Detroit, they prayed, in the “Maritime Sailors’ Cathedral”.
+The church bell chimed ’til it rang twenty-nine times For each man on the Edmund Fitzgerald.
 The legend lives on from the Chippewa on down of the big lake they called “Gitche Gumee”.
-“Superior”, they said, “never gives up her dead when the Gales of November come Early!”
+“Superior”, they said, “never gives up her dead when the gales of November come early!”
 Gordon Lightfoot